2025-2026 Academic Catalog

 VAF 104.
 Foundation Drawing.
 3 Hours

 Introduction to the experience of two-dimensional visual form through the act of observational drawing.
 The focus is on learning fundamental drawing elements and principles and understanding these elements and principles through visible and consistent practice.
-Fundamental issues pertaining to the creation of images are understood through a process of selection and an arrangement of visual elements to create a drawing.
-Drawing materials include pencil, charcoal, conté crayon, and pen and ink.
+Fundamental issues pertaining to still life and figure drawing are understood through a process of selection and an arrangement of visual elements to create an image.
+Drawing materials include graphite, charcoal and conté crayon.

 VAF 112.
 Foundation 2-D Design.
 3 Hours